basithalikp/useless_project_temp/README.md

-# Geo-Tale Explorers 🎯
+# LiveMap 🎯

 ## Basic Details
-### Team Name: [Name]
+### Team Name: [Red Pill]

 ### Team Members
-- Team Lead: [Name] - [College]
+- Team Lead: [Basith Ali KP] - [NSS College of Engineering, Palakkad]
-- Member 2: [Name] - [College]
+- Member 2: [Bensen Biju] - [NSS College of Engineering, Palakkad]
-- Member 3: [Name] - [College]

 ### Project Description
-Geo-Tale Explorers is a mobile-first web app (PWA) where users explore a real-world map to unlock a location-based, AI-generated branching story with real-time multiplayer party syncing.
+LiveMap is a web based game where users explore a real-world map using open street maps to unlock a location-based, AI-generated branching story with real-time multiplayer party syncing and lorebooks

 ### The Problem (that doesn't exist)
-[What ridiculous problem are you solving?]
+[Creating a RPG that changes dynamically according to real life]

 ### The Solution (that nobody asked for)
-[How are you solving it?
-Keep it fun!]
+[Using Open Street maps for map and Storyline, Avatars and Powers the game takes 'interactive' to next level]

 ## Technical Details
 ### Technologies/Components Used